Speaker | Time | Text |

 They should make their own decisions, right? | ||

-But I think we need to know: is there any implied American involvement in this occupation? | ||
+But I think we need to know, is there any implied American involvement in this occupation? | ||

-I don't believe the IDF general in charge, the chief of staff, has been so adamant that the IDF regular forces are so tired and beat up from fighting Hezbollah, fighting the Muslim Brotherhood in Hamas the first part of this war, that they're saying they're tired. | ||
+I don't believe the IDF general in charge, the chief of staff, has been so adamant that the IDF regular forces are so tired and beat up from fighting Hezbollah, fighting the Muslim Brotherhood and Hamas the first part of this war that they're saying they're tired. | ||

-They so opposed their president, their father, his father's plan. | ||
+They so opposed their father's plan. | ||

-Because, hey, if you're going to do it this time, you got to finish what you started. | ||
+Your thoughts on occupy Gaza, because hey, if you're going to do it this time, you gotta finish what you started. | ||

-We can't have another Persian situation where they start something and they understand to finish it, they need us to be the, they need us to, they couldn't even conceive of finishing the Persian situation. | ||
+We can't have another Persian situation where they start something and they understand to finish it. | ||

-And that didn't even talk about defense of their own people from the ballistic missile capability. | ||
+situation and that didn't even talk about defense of their own people from the ballistic missile capability. | ||

-So this Gaza situation has just metastasized over the last two years. | ||
+So this occupy this Gaza situation has just metastasized over the last two years. | ||

-And man, if you start drawing American, you want to kill the MAGA movement, let's have American troops go over there as an occupational force because this will end in tears, sir. | ||
+And man, if you start drawing American, you want to kill the MAGA movement, let's have American troops go over there as an occupational force because this will this will this will not this will end in tears, sir. | ||

-Yeah, the basic problem, and I agree with what you just said, is that our interests are not aligned, right? | ||
+Yeah, the the basic problem, and I agree with what you just said, is that our interests are not aligned, right? | ||

-Our interest is to make friends, right? | ||
+Israel's interest is their to make friends, right? | ||

-We had the Abraham Accords going with those seven Countries, you know, Egypt, Syria, Libya, Iraq, Iran. | ||
+We had the Abraham Accords going with those seven countries, Egypt, Syria, Libya, Iraq, Iran. | ||

-And President Trump was kind of saying, like, hey, I want to use negotiation before the bombs start going off. | ||
+And President Trump was kind of signaling, hey, I want to use negotiation before the bombs start going off, we start killing people. | ||

 And so that's the main question. | ||

-Is there an implied implied relationship where we're going to come in at the end? | ||
+Is there an implied relationship where we're going to come in at the end? | ||

-If you just follow recent history, much less not going back to 1953 when Mossad, CIA, MI6 has been involved in all of these coups through time, and it has not gone well, right? | ||
+It looks like it, if you just follow recent history, much less not going back to 1953 when Mossad, CIA, MI6 has been involved in all these coups through time and it has not gone well, right? | ||

-And that has implications for our own national security and 9-11, making friends with the rest of the world. | ||
+And that has implications for our own national security. | ||

-And so, I mean, I think Netanyahu owes it to us to come forward and explain to us. | ||
+And so I mean, I think Netanyahu owes it to us to come forward and explain to us what the part I don't get is, you know, Israel has supreme intelligence capabilities, military intelligence. | ||

 They're genius people. | ||